 - Are your emotions accompanied by physical sensations that you experience in places like your stomach or chest?

 - Do you experience discrete feelings and emotions, such as anger, sadness, fear, joy, each of which is evident in subtle facial expressions?

 - Can you experience intense feelings that are strong enough to capture both your attention and that of others?

 - Do you pay attention to your emotions?
 Do they factor into your decision making?

 If any of these experiences are unfamiliar, your emotions may be turned down or turned off.
 In order to be emotionally healthy and emotionally intelligent, you must reconnect to your core emotions, accept them, and become comfortable with them.

 Emotional awareness can be learned at any time of life.
 If you haven’t learned how to manage stress, it’s important to do so first.
 When you can manage stress, you’ll feel more comfortable reconnecting to strong or unpleasant emotions and changing the way you experience and respond to your feelings.

-You can develop your emotional awareness by learning the mindfulness meditation in Helpguide’s free Bring Your Life into Balance toolkit that helps you to get in touch with difficult emotions and manage uncomfortable feelings.
+You can develop your emotional awareness by learning the mindfulness meditation in Helpguide’s free Emotional Intelligence Toolkit that helps you to get in touch with difficult emotions and manage uncomfortable feelings.

 Being a good communicator requires more than just verbal skills.
 Often, what you say is less important than how you say it, or the other nonverbal signals you send out—the gestures you make, the way you sit, how fast or how loud you talk, how close you stand, or how much eye contact you make.
 In order to hold the attention of others and build connection and trust, you need to be aware of, and in control of, this body language.
 You also need to be able to accurately read and respond to the nonverbal cues that other people send you.